isamuni/isamuni/README.md

 **Running the Crawler**

-Before running the crawler, make sure that the database was built.
+Make sure the database was initialized, then

 ```
-$ cd crawler/
-$ ruby crawler.rb
+$ rake crawl
 ```

+You may want to add this command to your crontab

 ### Docker